 Reference to add external packages to Spack: Build Customization (Adding external packages to Spack)

-Please use any combination of below components/Applications and its versions.
+Use any combination of below components/applications and its versions:

 Specifications and Dependencies